 Colleen’s first job out of college was as a news reporter with the Memphis Commercial Appeal, where she wrote a series of front-page articles exposing political misconduct among elected officials in Tennessee’s fastest-growing suburb, Collierville.
 The next year she moved to the St. Louis Post-Dispatch, where she wrote a five-part investigative series exposing corruption in the St. Louis Public Schools.
 The series resulted in state-mandated reforms to the failing school district and Colleen’s nomination as a finalist for the Livingston Awards, the largest all-media, general reporting prizes in American journalism.

 Colleen’s series also caught the attention of the Post-Dispatch’s editorial page editor, who invited her to join the newspaper’s editorial board.
 At age 24, Colleen became its youngest member.
-She wrote daily editorials on everything from education policy and social issues to media and culture, earning a fellowship for editorial writers from Columbia University.
+She wrote daily editorials on everything from education policy to media and culture, earning a fellowship for editorial writers from Columbia University.